techmely/starly/.github/PULL_REQUEST_TEMPLATE/proposal.md

 [To be filled]

 Discussions
-Prefer leaving inline comments since if possible (most collaborative documents support this), but feel free to use this section to capture questions from reviewers.
+Prefer leaving inline comments since if possible (most collaborative documents support this), but you may use this section to capture questions from reviewers.

 [To be filled]